Diversity & Inclusion in Out to Swim

 Out To Swim is an inclusive aquatic club and welcomes everyone who wants to participate in our disciplines, whether that be water polo, synchronised swimming or swimming.
 While we operate as an LGBTQ+ charity, we recognise that even within our community we need to do better at being inclusive across a myriad of individualities and stigmas including, but not limited to, gender, ethnicity, disability, age, and religion.

-We are not the perfect organisation (shocking, right?) but we continuously strive to create an inclusive and welcoming culture within OTS and if you think there is something we can do better, please reach out inclusion@outtosim.org to us – we don’t bite.
+We are not the perfect organisation, but we continuously strive to create an inclusive and welcoming culture within OTS and if you think there is something we can do better, please reach out inclusion@outtosim.org to us.

 Gender

 OTS welcomes all genders and have daily mixed-gender sessions.
-Recognising the disparity in the proportion of male swimmers to female swimmers in the swimming discipline, there is also a dedicated women only swim session at the Oasis Sports Centre on a Thursday evening.
+Recognising the disparity in the proportion of male swimmers to female swimmers in the swimming discipline, there is also a dedicated Women’s only swim session at the Oasis Sports Centre at 7pm on a Thursday evening.

 Ethnicity